Jagatheesan Kousik: Early life

 Kousik was born on 23 May 1995 in Coimbatore, Tamil Nadu, India.
 Kousik's family does not have a cricketing background.
 He started playing at the age of 10.
 He started playing for the Coimbatore District Cricket Association as a 10-year-old.

 Domestic cricket

 Kousik has represented Tamil Nadu in age-group levels.
 He made his first class debut for the side on 1 October 2015 in the 2015–16 Ranji Trophy.
 He made his maiden first-class century in his second match, scoring 151 off 272 balls.
 He made his List A debut on 10 December 2015 in the 2015–16 Vijay Hazare Trophy.
 He made his Twenty20 debut on 2 January 2016 in the 2015–16 Syed Mushtaq Ali Trophy.
 He has represented Ruby Trichy Warriors and Siechem Madurai Panthers in Tamil Nadu Premier League (TNPL).

 Playing style

-Kousik is rated a good all-rounder.
+Kousik is rated as an all-rounder.
 He is an economic bowler who can swing the ball both ways.